 A federal or state drug conviction can disqualify a student for FSA funds.
 A conviction for any offense under any federal or state law involving the possession or sale of illegal drugs, during a period of enrollment when receiving federal aid, will result in the loss of eligibility for any Title IV, HEA grant, loan, or work study assistance.
-A conviction that was reversed, set aside or removed from the student's record does not count, nor does one received when he / she was a juvenile, unless he / she was tried as an adult.The chart below illustrates the period of ineligibility for FSA funds, depending on whether the conviction was for sale or possession and whether the student had previous offenses.
+A conviction that was reversed, set aside or removed from the student's record does not count, nor does one received when he/she was a juvenile, unless he/she was tried as an adult.
+The chart below illustrates the period of ineligibility for FSA funds, depending on whether the conviction was for sale or possession and whether the student had previous offenses.
 A conviction for sale of drugs includes convictions for conspiring to sell drugs.

-Possessions of illegal drugs Sale of illegal drugs 1 st offense 1 year from date of 2 years from date of 1 st offense conviction conviction 2 nd offense 2 years from date of Indefinite period 2 nd Offense conviction indefinite period 3 rd + offenses Indefinite period Indefinite period
+Possessions of illegal drugs Sale of illegal drugs 1st offense 1 year from date of 2 years from dat 1st offense conviction conviction 2 nd offense 2 years from date of Indefinite period 2 th Offerise conviction maemme period 3 rd + offenses Indefinite period Indefinite period